Can a Landlord Deny an Emotional Support Animal?

 For example, if you have an emotional support dog who is well-cared for and who helps to alleviate specific symptoms and side effects of a mental or emotional health condition, and you would not be able to go through your daily functions without this animal, even landlords of no-pet rental units must allow you to keep the animal in your apartment without extra charge.

 Furthermore, you should be able to walk the animal around, at least to some extent, for the animal’s health and care purposes.
-They are not required to allow you to bring the animal everywhere in the complex (as in fitness rooms, other people’s apartments, and the clubhouse), but they do need to make reasonable accommodations so you can keep your ESA with you and keep it and yourself healthy.
+They are not required to allow you to bring the animal everywhere in the complex (as in fitness rooms, other people’s apartments, and the clubhouse), but they do need to make reasonable accommodations so you can keep your ESA with you, and keep your ESA and yourself healthy.

 An “unreasonable” request would be to ask for a very specific rental unit or roommate simply because you need an ESA.
 For example, asking for one of the nicest rental units available, complete with a balcony and extra rooms, at no extra cost simply because you have an emotional support animal is an unreasonable request.

-You may get a regular apartment complex and pay the standard prices while keeping your ESA at no charge, which is very reasonable.
+You may get a regular apartment and pay the standard prices while keeping your ESA at no charge (ESAs are exempt from pet rent, pet fees, and pet deposits, and cannot be charged any type of an ESA fee), which is very reasonable.
 Paying extra for the nicer apartments and making sure they are well-cleaned and cared for while housing an ESA is acceptable, as determined by the landlord.

 There are very few situations in which a landlord can legally deny an emotional support animal.
 These include when the housing for the animal is not reasonable (such as requiring a horse stable in a small apartment), when the animal is aggressive or destructive, and when your letter is not valid.
 ESAs are exempt from breed and weight restrictions, and you cannot be charged pet rent, pet fees, or a pet deposit for living with them.

-A landlord cannot legally deny an emotional support animal as long as you have a valid ESA letter, the animal is well-behaved and non-destructive, and their accommodation requires are reasonable.
-If these conditions are meant, they are legally required to allow you to live with your emotional support animal.
+A landlord cannot legally deny an emotional support animal as long as you have a valid ESA letter, the animal is well-behaved and non-destructive, and their accommodation requirements are reasonable.
+If these conditions are met, they are legally required to allow you to live with your emotional support animal.

 Dorm Rooms and ESAs